chroniclesofcode/cdb/README.md

 # TO-DO

-- functionality to dynamically read the column types of a table and take that as input.
-Currently it's string,int,int
 - get rid of key-value pair dynamics (since we are not a kv db)

-- persist the data using shared memory
+- persist/read the data using shared memory
 - add generic table types -> generic data types
 - add networking to receive commands
 - SIMD instructions
+- multithread?
 - benchmark performance against other DBs

 # DONE

 - abstract away maps into hashmap
+- functionality to dynamically read the column types of a table and take that as input.
+- naively print table

 # STRETCH GOALS